RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Don’t trust writers over doers.
 Storytelling is fiction; messiness is real life.

 People give too much respect to people who produce opinionated blog posts, newsletters, podcasts and essays.
-Usually these are not evidence-based, and the person writing them may not have experience with the details of the problems they are writing about.
-If you have to read anything, read academic papers or evidence-slanted literature, or accounts from people with experience on the ground.
+Usually these are not evidence-based, and the writer has no experience with the details of the problems they are writing about.
+If you have to read anything, read academic papers.

 ### Focus on the person in the room who gives the most original insights, rather than recycles talking points.

-Talking points optimize for agreeability: it's wasted time compared to actual insights and new information.
+Talking points optimize for agreeability: it's wasted time compared to actual insights (i.e. new information and combination of information).

 ### Don’t reason with people who can’t be reasoned with.